Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Model and methods

 \subsubsection{Considered sources of uncertainty}

 We consider uncertainty in rainfall forcing and hydraulic parameters.
 The infiltration moisture-deficit parameter is denoted by $\eta$, where $\eta \equiv \Delta\theta$ in the Green-Ampt notation and $\Delta\theta=\theta_s-\theta_i$.
 The adopted distribution families and admissible bounds for uncertain inputs and parameters are summarized in Tab.~\ref{tab:pse_uncertainty}.
-We consider the following assumption on the uncertain parameters. \begin{asmp} Across the domain $\mc{D}$ and for a time horizon $N_T$, the uncertain inputs $R$, $n$, $K_s$, $\psi_f$, and $\eta$ are modeled as mutually independent random variables with known means and variances. \end{asmp} The above assumption introduces rainfall and hydraulic parameter uncertainty contributions in the covariance recursion, while neglecting correlation among uncertain inputs and parameters.
+We consider the following assumption on the uncertain parameters. \begin{asmp} Across the domain $\mc{D}$ and for a time horizon $N_T$, the uncertain inputs $R$, $n$, $K_s$, $\psi_f$, and $\eta$ are modeled as mutually independent random variables with known means and variances. \end{asmp} \comment{The above assumption introduces rainfall and hydraulic parameter uncertainty contributions in the covariance mapping in~\eqref{eq:Kxx}, while neglecting correlation among uncertain inputs and parameters.
 This is common in hydrologic uncertainty quantification, where correlation is often difficult to characterize and computationally expensive to model in distributed settings~\cite{Vrugt2005,Zhenyao2013,Zhao2026}.
+While we do not model spatial correlation among the uncertain inputs and parameters in this manuscript, the proposed covariance mapping admits such correlation through nonzero off diagonal entries in the input covariance terms; however, encoding such correlation yields denser covariance terms and reduces the sparsity inherited by the covariance computation from the local connectivity of the cell graph $\mc{G}$.
+We choose not to encode such correlation here for the computational aspect noted above.}